 - Grandparents — enough said!

 - Thiamine: Thiamine is one of the B vitamins, known as B1.
 Its main responsibility is to change carbohydrates into energy, and it also helps with the digestion of proteins and fats.
 Thiamine is necessary for the proper release of hydrochloric acid in our stomachs, which is required for proper protein digestion.
-Most people with Hashimoto’s have low stomach acid or do not release any stomach acid.
+Most people with Hashimoto’s tend to have low stomach acid.
 Symptoms of milder forms of thiamine deficiency include fatigue, irritability, depression, and brain fog.
 Long-term thiamine deficiencies in those who consume any carbohydrates (even fruit), can lead to a buildup of pyruvic acid, which is a by-product of glucose metabolism, and can lead to mental fog.
-I recommend benfotiamine, taken at doses of 600 mg per day, to increase energy and mental clarity.
+[42] I recommend benfotiamine at doses of 600 mg per day to increase energy and mental clarity.

-- Fish oil: Recent studies have found that omega-3 fatty acids, found in fish oil, may be beneficial for achieving a good night’s sleep.
+- Fish Oil: Recent studies have found that omega-3 fatty acids, found in fish oil, may be beneficial for achieving a good night’s sleep.
 A diet deficient in omega-3 fatty acids has been shown to lower melatonin production and weaken the function of the circadian rhythm.
-Fish oil, which is rich in omega-3s, can enhance the secretion of melatonin, which regulates sleep and wake cycles.
-I recommend Pure Encapsulations EPA/DHA Essentials at a dose of 1-3 grams per day (work up to your target dose).
+[43] Fish oil, which is rich in omega-3s, can enhance the secretion of melatonin, which regulates sleep and wake cycles.
+I recommend Pure Encapsulations EPA/DHA Essentials at a dose of 1 to 3 grams per day (work up to your target dose).

 - Rhodiola: This adaptogen, sometimes referred to as Golden Root, not only helps us maintain a healthy stress response, but has also been found to improve depressive symptoms, insomnia, low mood, and mood instability.
 It has a stimulatory effect on people in a state of fatigue.
 I think of rhodiola as the adaptogen focused on our nervous system health.
 In particular, I have found rhodiola to be helpful for my clients with depressed cortisol levels.
 One of the main chemicals in rhodiola is salidroside, found to have neuroprotective effects that reduce the impact of stress on the immune system and the neuro-endocrine system.
 Studies have found an anti-fatigue effect along with cognitive function improvements, such as improved memory (during stressful conditions), when people took rhodiola.
 I recommend Rhodiola Rosea by Pure Encapsulations.